 What We Do

-We solve the unique issues children experiencing homelessness face that prevent them from seeing and living into their full potential.
+For children who experience homelessness, we solve the unique issues that prevent them from achieving their full potential.

 OUR THEORY OF CHANGE